ueokande/kadenz.js/README.md

-# The project had been migrated to Scena.js
+# The project had been ported to Scena.js
 * https://github.com/iBenza/Scena.js

 # kadenz.js - The presentation framework based on HTML.